Thanyanin/fibo.xprize.perception/Sound.Operator/StereoSound via Server/readme.md

 ## How to use this:
 1. Wait for the server open.
 [User must setting the serverAddressPort ("IP")](first parameter)
-Ex: python Sound_Client.py 1.2.3.4
+- Ex: python Sound_Client.py 1.2.3.4
-1. Run the Communication Module Client Code.
+2. Run the Communication Module Client Code.
-1. Finish XD !!!!
+3. Finish XD !!!!

 ## Warning!!!!!
-Don't forget to check and change *server* IP and Port every time.[Change at serverAddressPort(Line 5)]
+Don't forget to check and change *server* IP every time.[Change at 1st parameter)]